mchughj/CNCFigures/TwoHumansAndHeart/README.md

 ![Maple and bloodwood](Example_Cut_1.png)

-The two humans appear to be holding hands with the heart on top.
+The two humans are cut out of maple and the heart in the center is bloodwood.
+I'm hopeful that the bloodwood red heart retains its red color for awhile.

 I like the female hair on this one.